thukutaJones/ai4h_aims-au/README.md

 🔗 This paper is part of a larger initiative, [**Project AIMS (AI Against Modern Slavery)**](https://mila.quebec/en/ai4humanity/applied-projects/ai-against-modern-slavery-aims).

+This research was developed in collaboration between Mila - Quebec AI Institute and The Queensland University of Technology.

 ### Key Features
 - **Comprehensive Coverage**: Over **5,700** modern slavery statements sourced from the [**Australian Modern Slavery Register**](https://modernslaveryregister.gov.au/).
 - **Detailed Annotations**: Sentence-level labels assigned by human annotators and domain experts.
 Basic reporting criteria, such as approval, signature, and identification of the reporting entity, were single-annotated.
 In contrast, more complex reporting criteria, requiring nuanced interpretation and greater scrutiny, were double-annotated for a subset of 4,657 statements.